Meredith Stern: Art Installation Work

+Music Projects

 Her first band was called the Foreheads and featured Alec (Icky) Dunn on Tuba, and Stella Schumaker on guitar.
 In 2001 they released a split 7-inch on Raw Sugar Records.
 In 2002 she played music with Deanna Hitchcock in a band called The Accident.
 In 2003 she played in a short lived band with Adee Roberson (of the band New Bloods) and Lacey and Billy in a band called Blood Truck.
 From 2007 to 2008 she played drums in the band Teenage Waistband with Jo Dery (artist) who sang, Mikey Stoltz (bass) formerly from the band Reactionary 3, and Kate Gronner (formerly of the band The Coughs).
 They released 2 cassette tapes.
 From 2008-2009 she played drums in Chastity Wig, with Mike Stoltz, and Robert Pickle.

 As of 2009 she plays music in a new feminist identified music project called Whore Paint with Reba Mitchell (of Made In Mexico) and Hilary Jones (of Sweetthieves and Arcing).
 The band was interviewed in 2013 by Jaime Lowe for Bust.
 Whore Paint was mentioned as a notable band in the December 24, 2013, issue of the Providence Phoenix in an article titled "Reeling through 2013."
 They also spoke at a panel at Wesleyan University in 2013.
 In 2013 Whore Paint released a full-length LP on Load Records and a music video directed by Peter Glantz.